Skip to main content

 Each of these triggers a new optimization run with updated parameters.
 You can run multiple optimization sessions and compare results side by side in the dashboard.

-Aggressive quantization (AWQ 4-bit, GPTQ 4-bit) can reduce output quality on complex tasks.
-If the quality score is unacceptable, request a higher-precision variant:
+Aggressive low-bit quantization can reduce output quality on complex tasks.
+If the measured gate fails, stays pending, or your own test set looks worse, request a higher-precision variant:

-FP8 preserves more model fidelity than 4-bit quantization, especially on H100 and H200 GPUs.
-Expect slightly higher cost per token compared to AWQ variants.
+FP8 can preserve more model fidelity than 4-bit quantization on compatible GPU/runtime pairs.
+Expect higher memory use or cost compared with low-bit variants.

 Deployment